 The SC Commercial Feed Act can be found here.
 SCDA requires the product(s) to be registered, registration information can be found on the Feed Safety Compliance page.
-You may also look under the heading: Think of starting your own pet food/treat business?, on the Feed Safety Compliance page to find a link to more information about what can and cannot be used in pet food/treats.
 Be aware that although it is acceptable to make pet food or treats in your home kitchen, SCDA Feed Control Officials may want to conduct an inspection of the practices in your home.
 Additionally, in the event that SCDA received a complaint about your products from a consumer, you may be subject to a complaint follow-up and inspection.

 2. My pet became sick after eating the pet food/feed I purchased.
 What can I do to bring this to the attention of SCDA?

 SCDA records complaints for animal feed and pet food.
 You may call the SCDA Consumer Protection Division Main Switchboard at 803-737-9700 and explain that you would like to file a complaint about an animal feed or pet food and your message will be forwarded to the Animal Feed Program.
 More information about complaints can be found on the Feed Safety Compliance Page.

 3. I would like to make animal food products with CBD oil such as pet treats, pet foods, and animal feed.
 What do I need to know?
 Is this allowed?